melontini/andromeda-wiki/docs/gui/README.md

 description: GUI and display related tweaks
 ---

+###  Tooltip, not Name 💬 (0.8.0+)

+Shows item's tooltip instead of name after selecting that item on your hotbar.

 ### GUI Particles ✨ (0.4.15+)

 This tweak adds particle effects to various GUIs, such as the Anvil, Enchantment Table, Furnace, and even the Creative inventory.